Zyhod/Vieno/Reference/Features and Commands/Characters.md

 - **Family**
     - 'Field' Command: `family` or `fam`
     - Can contain up to 1000 characters.
+    - Can contain emojis.
     - Can contain line breaks.
     - Can contain formatting (bold, italic, underline, code)
 - **Friends**
     - 'Field' Command: `friends`
     - Can contain up to 1000 characters.
+    - Can contain emojis.
     - Can contain line breaks.
     - Can contain formatting (bold, italic, underline, code)
 - **Enemies**
     - 'Field' Command: `enemies`
     - Can contain up to 1000 characters.
+    - Can contain emojis.
     - Can contain line breaks.
     - Can contain formatting (bold, italic, underline, code)
 - **Specific**
     - 'Field' Command: `specific`
     - Can contain up to 1000 characters.
+    - Can contain emojis.
     - Can contain line breaks.
     - Can contain formatting (bold, italic, underline, code)
     - *(Note) This would include relations specific to certain characters (e.g. Rival, Lover)*